studyathome-internationally/rehabilitationstechnik/docs/en/chapter7.md

 Declines in performance typical of the general aging process have been analyzed for a number of functions.
 They are described in the following points.
 However, it is important to reiterate here the particular heterogeneity of this population stratum.
-Many of the data presented below are based on averaging and thus attempt to represent the typical performance data of a statistical person of a certain age, which hardly exists in reality.
+Much of the data elaborated below is based on averaging and thus attempts to represent the typical performance data of a statistical person of a certain age that does not exist in reality.
 Rather, it is known that in many cases the extreme values of a given measurement scale are much more crowded than the middle [@harrington:1998].
 Therefore, the values given here can only represent a general trend line.